Bulletin #3011, Home-Based Business Fact Sheet: How to Insure Your Business

 8. Review your insurance program periodically (annually or when a major business change occurs) to make sure you have enough coverage and the premium is as low as possible.
 Evaluate your loss-prevention program, too.

 9. Keep complete records of your insurance policies, premiums paid, losses and loss recoveries.
-This information will help you get better coverage at lower cost in the future.
+This information will help you get better coverage at a lower cost in the future.

 Review this list before shopping for business insurance.
 A good insurance agent will provide protection for the business based on what risks you can assume and the amount you can pay.